-What we recommed for you
+What we recommed for you when traveling in Iquitos

 Some of Iquitos’ buildings are evidence of a rich past of rubber exploitation, where the white sap extracted from the trees was as valued as gold.
-The Iron House (or Eiffel House), which is now a restaurant with a great view of the main square, and the opulent and beautifully tiled Morey House, now converted into a luxury hotel, are highlights you shouldn’t miss.
+The Iron House (or Eiffel House), which is now a restaurant with a great view over the main square, and the opulent and beautifully tiled Morey House, now converted into a luxury hotel, are highlights you shouldn’t miss.

 How Iquitos connects to other destinations

 Consider the easy way